dakom/html5-boilerplate/README.md

 **1. External vanilla js with no types and loaded only through html**

 Since these libraries have no types, and are only loaded externally, they must be treated as generic _any_ objects and cast as such at runtime.
-One example here is using pix-sound:
+One example here is using pix-sound _only_ through html inclusion:

 https://github.com/dakom/html5-boilerplate/blob/master/src/app/game/layers/Worker/WorkerManager.ts#L10